refenv/cijoe/docs/source/usage/index.rst

 Testrunner
 ==========

-The worklet... and the pytest-plugin...
+The script... and the pytest-plugin...

 .. automodule:: cijoe.pytest_plugin.hooks_and_fixtures
    :members: